How To Prevent Catheter Blockages or Obstructions

 Have your insurance card ready!

-If you have a suprapubic or indwelling (Foley) catheter, your catheter will be placed into the bladder to drain your urine into a drainage bag.
-If you notice that the drainage bag is empty:
+If you have a suprapubic catheter / indwelling urinary catheter (long-term catheter), your catheter will be placed into the bladder to drain your urine into a drainage bag.
+If you notice that the drainage bag is empty, follow these steps.

 • Check your underwear.
 Snug or tight undergarments can block urine from flowing into the drainage bag.
 We recommend wearing loose-fitting underwear to prevent blockages from occurring.

 • Check for kinks.
-Guide your hands over the length of your catheter tubing and urinary bag to check for any kinks that could be blocking the urine from flowing successfully.
+Guide your hands over the length of your catheter tubing and urinary bag to check for any kinks that could be blocking the flow of urine.

 • Check your straps.
 Assess your leg straps to ensure they are fitting correctly and aren’t causing an obstruction in your tubing or drainage bag.

 • Check your drainage bag placement.
-Make sure that your urinary bag is positioned below your bladder while sitting or laying down, so the urine is able to flow easily.
+Make sure that your urinary bag or drainage system is positioned below your bladder while sitting or laying down, so the urine is able to flow easily.

 If no urine passes, contact your doctor or visit a medical facility for immediate assistance.
 You should also seek medical attention immediately if you have the urge to urinate, abdominal cramping or discomfort, or if you’re unable to detect bladder fullness.